msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_5_automotive-reqs.md

 unless it declares the `android.hardware.fingerprint` feature which requires a keystore backed by an isolated execution environment.

-If Automotive device implementations support a secure lock screen, they:

-*    [[9.11](#9_11_permissions)/A-1-1] MUST allow the user to choose the Sleep timeout for transition from the unlocked to the locked state, with a minimum allowable timeout up to 15 seconds or less.

 Automotive device implementations:

 *   [[9.14](#9_14_automotive_system_isolation)/A-0-1] MUST gatekeep messages